Seahawks cornerback Riq Woolen unlikely to play vs. Panthers with chest injury

 Smith missed all of last season with a hip injury.

-Smith saw his first action of his career in Sunday’s win at Detroit, making one tackle, getting nine snaps on defense and five on special teams.
+Smith saw the first action of his career in Sunday’s win at Detroit, making one tackle, getting nine snaps on defense and five on special teams.

 Carroll said the move to release Smith was because the team had “some roster deals we had to work out. … He’s done a nice job so far.
 This was just a roster move that we had to make.”